Inflectra/spira-documentation/docs/TaraVault-User-Manual/Using-Subversion.md

-Click OK and the change (known as a revision) will now be committed into TaraVault.
+Click OK and the change (known as a /commit) will now be committed into TaraVault.

 ## Branching and Tagging